thauska/peticov-ar/README.md

 # FestMA
-Projects in AR for Mathematics and Art Festivale from Federal University of Pará
+Projects in AR for Mathematics and Art Festival from Federal University of Pará

+Made with AFrame & AR.js